 Air quality data collected via our EMS air quality sensors shares insights into prevalence of polluted air, its concentration, and how long that bad air remains in a location enabling historical trend analysis.
 We might use this data to understand how tree coverage impacts air quality.

-We collect Clean Flex bin sensor data to understand how bins are used in Argyle Square.
+We collect Netvox R718X bin sensor data to understand how bins are used in Argyle Square.
 While we're not sure what the data will show us, our theory is that the data can help us better understand how our community use bins.
 We may use this data to support service teams who maintain the park and inform the design of future parks.

 There are three ERS stage movement sensors installed on the roof of the stage.
 They capture times of stage usage as well as duration to help us to understand how the community uses this amenity.
 This data is useful when combined with other people movement and asset usage data for understanding how people use Argyle Square over time.
 This data may help inform future events and planning decision making as we work to create great park experiences for Melbourne.

-We collect data using the LBA Sense pedestrian sensor to understand pedestrian activity in Argyle Square, including things like peak park visitation, patterns in pedestrian activity and more.
+We collect data using the Skyfii mobile phone counting sensor to understand pedestrian activity in Argyle Square, including things like peak park visitation, patterns in pedestrian activity and more.
 This data will help inform future park design and plan maintenance that is least disruptive to park occupants.

 Our Guppy motion sensors are installed on two types of benches – wooden and metal.
 This data has the potential to tell us which benches are used more and when.
 For instance, the data collected so far tells us the most popular bench time during the week is 1pm, and that Wednesday, Thursday and Friday sees the most bench traffic during the week.
 This data can help inform the design of urban infrastructure and overall design of our parks and open spaces.

-All sensors use the LoRaWAN Things Network to send data approximately every 15 minutes.
+Most sensors use the LoRaWAN Things Network to send data approximately every 15 minutes.
 The pedestrian sensor is the only sensor that does not use LoRaWAN.
 It sends data via a 4G SIM card.